psolymos/abmispecies/pages/geospatial/soil.md

 description: "Soil: spatial distribution."
 ---

 Habitat use for many species is directly affected by the type of soil and the vegetation that grows on that soil.
-As a result, soil information was used by ABMI when modeling variation in species abundance throughout Alberta.
-In addition, soil characteristics were used in gap analyses to priorize management actions.
-A variety of soil layers were used by ABMI.
+As a result, soil information is used by ABMI when modeling variation in species abundance throughout Alberta.
+A variety of soil layers are used by ABMI.

 <div class="row">
 <div class="col-5 col-sm-5 col-lg-5">